DanielHoelder/traccar/README.md

 ## Geolocation API key per device

-This version allows to enter a separate geolocation API key for each device.
+This version of the Traccar Server allows separate geolocation API keys to be entered for each device.

 - Enable geolocation in the configuration file and specify the geolocation service
 - Instead of adding the geolocation API key to the config file, add it as an attribute (geolocation.key) to the device